True and Fascinating Canadian History

 Welcome to the RCMP National Grave Discovery Database and History Website.
 Here is a home, a detachment of repose, a depot for deceased members of the North West Mounted Police (NWMP), the Royal North West Mounted Police (RNWMP) and the Royal Canadian Mounted Police (RCMP).

-Members of the Force, RCMP Vets, family and friends sense an obligation to protect and care for the graves of deceased members.
+Members of the Force, veterans, families, and friends share an obligation to protect and preserve the graves of those who served.

 The website consists of two main parts; the website itself, and a database.
 Each of these can be navigated by using the tabs to the left.